 UC is a type of inflammatory bowel disease, but it’s different from other diseases with similar symptoms, like Crohn’s disease or irritable bowel syndrome.
 There’s no cure yet, and people usually have symptom flare-ups off and on for life.
 The right treatments can help you keep a handle on the...

 Good communication helps a lot.
 So be open about your symptoms and concerns.
 Don’t say you're “fine” or “OK” if you’re not.
 And if you have flares, bring that up.
 When you keep your doctor informed, you’re more likely to enjoy longer periods without flare ups.

-To keep symptoms away, most people need to take drugs that fight inflammation in their digestive tract, turn down their immune systems, or both.
+Most people with UC need to take meds that fight inflammation in their digestive tract, turn down their immune systems, or both.

-When flares start, it could be that your doctor needs to change your treatment doses.
-Medications -- prescription and over-the-counter alike -- are common triggers.
-Your symptoms can also get worse if you don’t take your meds on schedule or if you stop taking them altogether.
-That's why it's important to be honest with your doctor about the drugs you’re taking.
-A medical condition like an infection could also cause a problem, so you and your doctor should talk about your overall health.
+When flares start, it could be that your doctor needs to adjust your treatment doses.
+Your symptoms can get worse if you don’t take your meds on schedule or if you stop taking them.
+Tell your doctor about everything you take, including over-the-counter medicines, in case they are triggers.

 A problem like an infection could spell trouble, too.
 Let your doctor know about anything that’s going on with your health, even if it doesn’t seem to be related to your UC.

 Keep a journal of all your health-related information so you can bring it to your next visit with your doctor.
 She'll want to know what foods you've been eating, and any flare triggers you’ve noticed.

 Not only can it help you create an "eat this, not that" list, it can also help your doctor tell if you're getting the nutrition you need.